polkafoundry/polkadocs/docs/guide/README.md

 ## Progamatically call contracts

-In this step, we will learn how to programatically interact with the NumberStore contract we created during last step.
+In this step, we will learn how to programatically interact with the SimpleStore contract we created during last step.

 Any Icetea node may choose to expose a RPC interface so that clients can query for blockchain data and interact with contracts.
 However, working with that RPC directly is a little cumbersome, so we will use the [@iceteachain/web3](https://github.com/TradaTech/icetea-web3) library.
 It is a wrapper around Icetea node' RPC.